tharund1403/Tharun_ZurichAssessment_/README.md

 mvn clean install

 3. To run tests using Maven
 Navigate to Your Project Directory
-Open a terminal/command prompt and navigate to the root directory of your Maven project (where the pom.xml file is located). cd /path/to/your/project mvn test mvn test -Dcucumber.options="classpath:src/test/resources/features"
+Open a terminal/command prompt and navigate to the root directory of your Maven project (where the pom.xml file is located).
+Enter below commands

+   cd /path/to/your/project

+   mvn test

+   mvn test -Dcucumber.options="classpath:src/test/resources/features"

 or